lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Grassland-Cropland_DR%3D0.03_CP%3DC_TH%3DXX/FLOWS%20TONNES%20ETH%20%5BO%5D.png?raw=true" width="60%"/><img></p>

 As it reads in the above chart, we are about to work with a constant level of production over the project horizon.
-Note the abscence of flow in 2020: this illustrates the need for waiting one year before having enough miscanthus to produce biofuel.
+Note the abscence of flow in 2020: this illustrates the need for waiting one year before having enough wheat to produce biofuel.
 We may wonder what is the counterfactual trajectory in terms of gasoline -- targeting the same [energy efficiency](https://en.wikipedia.org/wiki/Energy_conversion_efficiency) (in joule) as conversion basis:

     >>> cba.chart_of_black_output_flows.show()